10 Best Examples of Ancient Greek Architecture

 Temple of Artemis, Corfu

-The temple of Artemis, also known as the first Doric temple was built in around 580 BC and is exclusively made up of stone dedicated to the Artemis.
-The temple has been the area of interest for many since its discovery by the soldiers during Napoleonic wars.
+The temple of Artemis, recognized as the first Doric temple, stands as a testament to remarkable Greek structures.
+It was constructed around 580 BC and is exclusively crafted from stone, a fitting dedication to the goddess Artemis.
+The temple has been an area of interest for many since its discovery by soldiers during the Napoleonic wars.
 The temple was built in the total area occupying 77 ft. the width and 161 ft. length with beautiful Doric architectural styles.

 Temple of Artemis, Corfu